 In an efficient market therefore post-game stock returns to the sponsoring firms should reflect rational market reaction to the financial implications of the game outcomes.
-Yet there may also be a behavioral effect, which is driven by the unique ability of sport events to generate strong sentiment at the moment of time among large populations.4 Edmans et al. (2007) argue that national sport events (especially soccer matches) can produce substantial and correlated mood swings in a large proportion of a country's population, which is translated into the stock market movement in the country.
+Yet there may also be a behavioral effect, which is driven by the unique ability of sport events to generate strong sentiment at the moment of time among large populations.
+Edmans et al. (2007) argue that national sport events (especially soccer matches) can produce substantial and correlated mood swings in a large proportion of a country's population, which is translated into the stock market movement in the country.
 Analyzing publically traded European soccer clubs, Bernile and Lyandres (2011) conclude that investors are overly optimistic about their teams' prospects ex ante and, on average, end up disappointed ex post, leading to negative post-game abnormal returns.
 This conclusion is consistent with the study of Brown and Hartzell (2001) on the impact of basketball game results on the stock price of the NYSE listed Boston Celtics Limited Partnership.
 Palomino, Renneboog, and Zhang (2009) find evidence that the abnormal returns for the winning British soccer teams do not reflect rational expectations but are high due to overreactions induced

-3 For example, an article in BusinessWeek observes: "BMW Oracle (ORCL) team sailboat, eliminated in May from the America's Cup qualifying competition in Valencia, Spain, before the main event even started.
+&lt;sup>3 For example, an article in BusinessWeek observes: "BMW Oracle (ORCL) team sailboat, eliminated in May from the America's Cup qualifying competition in Valencia, Spain, before the main event even started.
 German press reports put the cost of the failed Cup bid at nearly \$200 million."
 (Jack Ewing, June 7, 2007).

-4 Other effects on investor sentiment include sunshine (Saunders (1993) and Hirshleifer and Shumway (2003)), changes to and from daylight saving hours (Kamstra, Kramer, and Levi (2000)), amount of daylight across seasons (Kamstra, Kramer, and Levi (2003)), nonsecular holidays (Frieder and Subrahmanyam (2004)), temperature (Cao and Wei (2005)), lunar cycles (Yuan, Zheng, and Zhu (2006)), and aviation disasters (Kaplanski, and Levy (2010)).
+&lt;sup>4 Other effects on investor sentiment include sunshine (Saunders (1993) and Hirshleifer and Shumway (2003)), changes to and from daylight saving hours (Kamstra, Kramer, and Levi (2000)), amount of daylight across seasons (Kamstra, Kramer, and Levi (2003)), nonsecular holidays (Frieder and Subrahmanyam (2004)), temperature (Cao and Wei (2005)), lunar cycles (Yuan, Zheng, and Zhu (2006)), and aviation disasters (Kaplanski, and Levy (2010)).
 See Hirshleifer (2001) on psychological biases in asset pricing.

 by investor sentiment.
 We ask therefore whether sudden change in investor mood as a result of game outcomes is translated into the market value of the teams' stadium sponsors.
+Because the outcomes of sport events are clear and decisive, we have a reasonable cause to assume that their effects aggregate across fans/investors, unlike more individual effects, such as prospect theory, loss aversion, skewness, or habit preferences.

 We concentrate on the NFL for several reasons.
 First, football is the most popular sport in the U.S. and has been for many years by a wide margin.
-Football games attract the largest crowds and achieve the highest television ratings among all major sports.5 Second, a fairly large proportion of NFL stadiums are sponsored by publically traded companies, 21 out of total of 32 NFL teams (see details in Table A1).
+Football games attract the largest crowds and achieve the highest television ratings among all major sports.
+Second, a fairly large proportion of NFL stadiums are sponsored by publically traded companies, 21 out of total of 32 NFL teams (see details in Table A1).
 Third, the importance of a single game in the NFL is very high, relative to the other major sports in the U.S. (baseball, basketball, and hockey).
 This is because the NFL season is very short (16 games, compared to at least 82 games in the other sports).
 Furthermore, the NFL post-season (playoff) system is based on one game at each progression towards the championship, compared to a series of games (typically best-of-seven) in the other sports.